In Stock

 Wholesale Sales Only

 French Echalion (Allium cepa var. aggregatum) is an elegant, elongated type of shallot, bred from a cross between traditional shallots and onions and often called banana shallots for their distinctive curved shape.
-With rose-bronze skin and ivory flesh lightly streaked with purple, they offer a sweet, mellow flavour and are easier to peel than traditional round-shaped shallots—perfect for roasting, braising, sauces, salads, and dressings.
+With rose-bronze skin and ivory flesh lightly streaked with purple, they offer a sweet, mellow flavour and are easier to peel than traditional round-shaped shallots, perfect for roasting, braising, sauces, salads, and dressings.
 Easy to grow in full sun and well-drained soil, they thrive in cool, temperate, arid, and semi-arid climates with mild to cold winters.
-Naturally rich in antioxidants and compounds that support heart health and immunity, French Echalions are a rewarding, flavour-packed addition to any productive garden.
+Naturally rich in antioxidants and compounds that support heart health and immunity, French Echalions offer a flavourful and healthful boost, making them an exceptional addition to a variety of culinary dishes.

 SKU: TCFREECH005 Category: Tags: , ,